Eleazar19/Smart-Store-Profitability-And-Performance-Analysis/README.md

 -	Are some cities significantly less profitable than others?
 -	Do certain customer types (e.g., Normal vs Member) generate lower profit?
 -	Are profit margins consistent across products category, or do they vary significantly?
--	Does selling more quantity always result in higher profit
+-	Does selling more quantity always result in higher profit?

 ## Methodology